-Keyshia Cole, Daniel ‘Boobie’ Gibson Joining Cast Of ‘Love @ Hip Hop
+Keyshia Cole, Daniel ‘Boobie’ Gibson Joining Cast Of ‘Love & Hip Hop’

 The soon-to-be 31-year-old Gibson played seven NBA seasons with the Cleveland Cavaliers after being selected in the second-round of 2006 NBA draft.

-Starring alongside LeBron James, he inked a five-year, $21 million deal with the Cavs following the 2008 season when he averaged 8 points, 2 assists and 2 rebounds.
+Starring alongside LeBron James, he inked a five-year, $21 million deal with the Cavs following the 2008 season when he averaged eight points, two assists, and two rebounds.

-His best NBA season came in 2010-11, when he averaged 11.6 points, three rebounds and three assists.
-Over his career, Gibson averaged 8 points, 2 rebounds and 2 assists.
+His best NBA season came in 2010-11, when he averaged 11.6 points, three rebounds, and three assists.
+Over his career, Gibson averaged eight points, two rebounds, and two assists.

 [Featured Image by Dave Kotinsky/Getty Images].